Laser Energy Meter

 www.tina.com

-Online Simulation of the Cload Compensation Circuit
+Online Simulation of a Zoom Amplifier Circuit

 The great feature of the TINA circuit simulator that you can analyze this circuit immediately with TINACloud the online version of TINA.
 Of course you can also run this circuit in the off-line version of TINA.